Direct Payment Option

 The bill is divided into three sections:

 1.)
-The Bottom Section is the stub that you return to the office with your payment.
+The Bottom Section is the stub that you return with your payment.
 This section lists your account number, service address, mailing address, and total amount due.

 2.)
 The Middle Section states your account number, name and service address, as well as the dates that the meter was read.
 This is the current billing period of the bill.
 Under this area you will see to the right a date which indicates the date the meter was read or the date a payment was received.
 To the left of the date, the PREV.
 READ and the CURR.
 READ are the actual reading numbers from the meter.

 Your usage then is calculated by subtracting the PREV.
 READ from the CURR.
 READ and is shown to the right of the readings.
 The dollar amount due for the indicated usage is to the far right and any surcharges that the account may be in would appear under the reading information.

 3.)
 On the top left of the bill, there is a graph that indicates your usage trend over a 12 month period.
 The scale or the y-axis of the graph can change depending on the usage.
 This graph is a visual demonstration of your usage for the past 12 months.
 To the right of the graph, we list your Water Class information.
 Taps in the District can have any level of allocation depending on how they were purchased or added onto throughout time.